+10.2 GENERAL REQUIREMENTS

-10.2 GENERAL REQUIREMENTS: A Floodplain Permit Application must demonstrate or meet the following applicable requirements:
+A Floodplain Permit Application must demonstrate or meet the following applicable requirements:

 - 1. Base Flood Elevation: Where necessary to meet the appropriate elevation requirement in these Regulations, the Base Flood Elevation(s) must be determined by a licensed engineer and utilized in the design and layout of the project demonstrating the design and construction criteria herein are met.
 For Regulated Flood Hazard Areas that do not have computed and published Base Flood Elevations in the adopted Flood hazard study referenced in Section 4, a Base Flood Elevation must be determined or obtained from a reliable source, utilizing appropriate engineering methods and analyses; - 2.
 Flood Damage: Structures and Artificial Obstructions must be constructed by methods and practices that minimize Flood damage and Structures and Artificial Obstructions must be reasonably safe from Flooding; - 3.
 Surface Drainage: Adequate surface drainage must be provided around Structures and applicable Artificial Obstructions; - 4.
 Materials: Structures and Artificial Obstructions must be constructed with materials resistant to Flood damage; - 5.
-Artificial Obstructions: Structures, excavation or fill must not be prohibited by any other statute, regulation, ordinance, or resolution; and must be compatible with subdivision, zoning and any other land use regulations, if any; - 6.
-Anchoring: All Construction and Substantial improvements must be designed and adequately anchored to prevent flotation, collapse, or lateral movement of the Structure or Artificial Obstruction resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy;
+Artificial Obstructions: Structures, excavation or fill must not be prohibited by any other statute, regulation, ordinance or resolution; and must be compatible with subdivision, zoning and any other land use regulations, if any; - 6.
+Anchoring: All Construction and Substantial Improvements must be designed and adequately anchored to prevent flotation, collapse or lateral movement of the Structure or

+Artificial Obstruction resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy;

-7. Certification: Certification by a licensed engineer, architect, land surveyor, or other qualified person must accompany the Application where required including for an encroachment analysis, adequacy of Structural elevations, Base Flood Elevation determinations, Flood-proofing, enclosure Flood openings and design and Construction to withstand the hydrodynamic forces and hydrostatic pressures of Flood depths, velocities, impact, buoyancy, uplift forces associated with the Base Flood and surface drainage.
-A certification is not intended to constitute a warranty or guarantee of performance, expressed or implied;
+- 7. Certification: Certification by a licensed engineer, architect, land surveyor, or other qualified person must accompany the Application where required by Code of Federal Regulation 44 including for an encroachment analysis, adequacy of Structural elevations, Base Flood Elevation determinations, Flood-proofing, enclosure Flood openings and design and Construction to withstand the hydrodynamic forces and hydrostatic pressures of Flood depths, velocities, impact, buoyancy and uplift forces associated with the Base Flood and surface drainage.
+A certification is not intended to constitute a warranty or guarantee of performance, expressed or implied; - 8.
+Access: Structures must have safe access during times of flooding up to the Base Flood for ordinary and emergency services provided there are no reasonable alternate locations for structures;

-8. Encroachment Analysis:
+9. Encroachment Analysis: